 - Support with studies, future pathways and work experience opportunities.

 Surrey Virtual School Brochure

-Our Young People have worked hard to create us a Surrey Virtual School Brochure (PDF) which contains team details, what we do as a Virtual School, the role of our Designated Teachers and much more.
-There is an accessible version of our brochure (PDF) available too.
+Our young people have worked hard to create us a Surrey Virtual School Brochure which contains team details, what we do as a Virtual School, the role of our Designated Teachers and much more.